jbramburger/DataDrivenDynSyst/README.md

 ## **Repository Contents**
 This repository currently contains four folders, each associated to a chapter of the text.
 They are organized as follows:

+- **Chapter 1**: [**Dynamical Systems: Old and New**](https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Dynamical%20Systems%20Old%20and%20New).
+This folder contains MATLAB scripts to reproduce the results from Chapter 1 of the textbook.
+More details can be found in the heading of each script.
+Organization is as follows:
+    - spiral_POD.m applies proper orthogonal decomposition (POD) to a spiral wave solution of a PDE.

 - **Chapter 2**: [**Linear Evolution Models**](https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Linear%20Evolution%20Models).
 This folder contains MATLAB scripts to reproduce the results from Chapter 2 of the textbook.
 More details can be found in the heading of each script.
 Organization is as follows:
     - DMD_Schrondinger.m applies dynamic mode decomposition (DMD) to the Schrodinger PDE.
     - windowDMD.m applies the [windowed DMD method of Dylewsky et al.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.99.063311) to a multiscale signal to extract the fast and slow timescale dynamics.
 The MATLAB data ortho_mat.mat contains the exact orthogonal matrix used to mix the signal so that one can fully reproduce the figures and results from the textbook.